-The LSC has also established an Audit and Risk Committee (ARC), which operates under approved terms of reference.
-The ARC monitors and reviews the effectiveness and efficiency of the processes of the LSC and the Commissioner.
+The Council has also established an Audit and Risk Committee (ARC), which operates under approved terms of reference.
+The ARC monitors and reviews the effectiveness and efficiency of the processes of the Council and Commissioner.

-A small Secretariat of five staff administers the day-to-day work of the LSC.
+A small Secretariat administers the day-to-day work of the Council.
 The Secretariat provides administrative and policy support to the Admissions Committee, LACC and the ARC.

-The LSC operates as a cost centre of the NSW Department of Communities and Justice (DCJ).
-DCJ provides corporate services under a Services Provider Agreement to the Council on a fee for service basis.
-The Agreement covers Human Resources, Finance, Procurement and Information and Digital Services and was last updated on 11 July 2019.
+The Council operates as a cost centre of the NSW Department of Communities and Justice (NSW Department).
+The NSW Department provides corporate services under a service partnership agreement to the Council on a fee for service basis.

-For more information on organisational structure, please refer to the LSC and Commissioner's latest annual reports.
+For more information on organisational structure, please refer to the Council and Commissioner's latest annual reports.

-Nature of the LSC and Commissioner as organisations
+Nature of the Council and Commissioner as organisations

-The functions of the LSC and Commissioner are set out in the Uniform Law.
+The functions of the Council and Commissioner are set out in the Uniform Law.
 In broad terms, they are required to oversee the implementation of the Uniform Law and to encourage other jurisdictions to join the Uniform Law scheme.
 The work that staff are required to undertake is in the nature of legal policy and advisory work and it requires high levels of accuracy, skill and experience.

-Application of the PPIPA
+Application of the PPIP Act

-The LSC and Commissioner are subject to the PPIPA by virtue of the section 416 of the Uniform Law and section 6(1)(2) of the NSW Application Act, as modified by clause 5(1)(a) of the Legal Profession Uniform Regulations 2015 (Uniform Law Regulations).
-The LSC and Commissioner are not public sector agencies.
-However, clause 5(1)(a) of the Uniform Law Regulations provides that the LSC and Commissioner "are taken to be public sector agencies" for the purposes of the PPIPA.
+The Council and Commissioner are subject to the PPIP Act by virtue of the section 416 of the Uniform Law and section 6(1)(2) of the NSW Application Act, as modified by clause 5(1)(a) of the Legal Profession Uniform Regulations 2015 (Uniform Law Regulations).
+The Council and Commissioner are not public sector agencies.
+However, clause 5(1)(a) of the Uniform Law Regulations provides that the Council and Commissioner "are taken to be public sector agencies" for the purposes of the PPIP Act.

-For the above reasons, it is necessary that the LSC and Commissioner prepare and implement a Privacy Management Plan.
+For the above reasons, it is necessary that the Council and Commissioner prepare and implement a Privacy Management Plan.

-From time to time, the LSC members may be provided with personal information in the course of their deliberations but this will very much be secondary to the legal, policy or management issue which the LSC may be considering.
-However, as LSC members are subject to the PPIPA, this Privacy Management Plan will be provided to them to be formally noted.
-In future, when other members are appointed to the LSC, they too will be advised of the requirements of the PPIPA and will be expected and assisted by the Secretariat to comply with the PPIPA and Information Protection Principles (IPPs).
+From time to time, the Council members may be provided with personal information in the course of their deliberations but this will very much be secondary to the legal, policy or management issue which the Council may be considering.
+However, as Council members are subject to the PPIP Act, this Privacy Management Plan will be provided to them to be formally noted.
+In future, when other members are appointed to the Council, they too will be advised of the requirements of the PPIP Act and will be expected and assisted by the Secretariat to comply with the PPIP Act and Information Protection Principles (IPPs).

-Policies and practices to ensure compliance with the PPIPA
+Policies and practices to ensure compliance with the PPIP Act

-The LSC devises its policies and practices by reference to the relevant provisions of the PPIPA and also by reference to the instructional information published by the Privacy Commissioner, including the "Guide to making Privacy Management Plans" and the Privacy Management Plan "Checklist".
+The Council devises its policies and practices by reference to the relevant provisions of the PPIPA and also by reference to the instructional information published by the Privacy Commissioner, including the "Guide to making Privacy Management Plans" and the Privacy Management Plan "Checklist".
 Aside from the policies and procedures set out in this document, there are no other policies and procedures relevant to the Plan.

-Section 20 of the PPIPA makes clear that the IPPs set out in the PPIPA apply to public sector agencies.
-As noted above, the LSC and Commissioner are subject to the PPIPA, effectively to equate them with public sector agencies.
+Section 20 of the PPIP Act makes clear that the IPPs set out in the PPIP Act apply to public sector agencies.
+As noted above, the Council and Commissioner are subject to the PPIP Act, effectively to equate them with public sector agencies.